gematik/ref-OpenHealthCardKit/README.md

 Typically you would use this library as the high level API gateway for your mobile application to send predefined command chains to the Health Card and interpret the responses.

-For more info, please find the low level part [HealthCardAcces](OHCKIT_HealthCardAccess.xml#HealthCardAccess). and a [Demo App](https://github.com/gematik/ref-OpenHealthCardApp-iOS) on GitHub.
+For more info, please find the low level part `HealthCardAccess`. and a [Demo App](https://github.com/gematik/ref-OpenHealthCardApp-iOS) on GitHub.

 See the [Gematik GitHub IO](https://gematik.github.io/) page for a more general overview.